 Use of simulators

-Simulators offer an excellent interactive environment where the skills and competencies are practiced and VTS personnel assessed.
-Wherever practical, simulation exercises should be used in the training programme.
+Simulators offer an excellent interactive environment where skills and competencies may be practiced and VTS personnel assessed.
+Wherever practical, simulation exercises should be incorporated into training programmes.

 VTS simulation provides a dynamic environment that can be used to train in the operation of equipment, procedural knowledge, reactive capabilities and emergency response.
 The realism and complexity of the exercises should increase as the training proceeds.
-If the capabilities, and possible errors of the equipment used should be part of the simulator training.

 Scenarios which rarely occur may also be integrated in simulator training, to improve readiness for such situations.